amachg/RP-Lidar_Sfml/README.md

 Tested with:
 * RPLIDAR model: A1M8 (Firmware ver: 1.29)
-* Slamtec RPLIDAR SDK v2
+* Slamtec RPLIDAR SDK v2, built on Windows 11
-* CMake v3.26 ( as part of Visual-Studio-2023 - Windows 11 )
+* Visual-Studio-2023 and CMake v3.26
 * SFML v2.6

 RPLIDAR A1M8 performs a 360° scan, from 15 cm to 12 m,